bustardcelly/blog-to-markdown/blog-posts/2014/02/12/cucumberjs-browser-update/index.md

   name: 'todd anderson'
 date: '2014-02-12'
 ---
-"Whoa.
+_"Whoa.
 Whoa.
 Whoa.
-You can't just use roman numerals all over the place in your post titles..."
+You can't just use roman numerals all over the place in your post titles..."_

 In the [previous article](http://custardbelly.com/blog/blog-posts/2014/02/10/cucumberjs-tests-browser/index.html) I addressed the available libraries and practices to have your [CucumberJS](https://github.com/cucumber/cucumber-js) specs running in a browser environment, as well as introduced a new project begun by me: [cucumberjs-browser](https://github.com/bustardcelly/cucumberjs-browser).

 I had originally had the entirety of this post in the previous post, but felt that it was a little bit of information overload.
 As such, I decided to split them into two posts.

-The intent of this article is to address inforporating [cucumberjs-browser](https://github.com/bustardcelly/cucumberjs-browser) into our current Grocery List Application example and continue developing features that involve User Interaction with the DOM.
+The intent of this article is to address incorporating [cucumberjs-browser](https://github.com/bustardcelly/cucumberjs-browser) into our current Grocery List Application example and continue developing features that involve User Interaction with the DOM.

 ### &gt; code
 Supported files related to this and any subsequent posts on this topic will be available at: